echristhuraj/CubeSatDetumblingSimulator/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/echristhuraj/CubeSatDetumblingSimulator/blob/main/LICENSE.md)

 When a satellite such as a CubeSat (a small 10 cm x 10 cm x 10 cm spacecraft) is released from its deployer, it tumbles about all axes and must be detumbled before mission operations can take place.
-Detumbling is the process of slowing the body angular rates of a satellite down until its attitude (angular orientation) is stabilized in orbit
+Detumbling is the process of slowing the body angular rates of a satellite down until its attitude (angular orientation) is stabilized in orbit.
 After a satellite is detumbled, the on-board attitude determination and control system (ADCS) can use deterministic methods to acquire initial attitude measurements with respect to the inertial reference frame (the Earth-centered inertial (ECI) frame), and recursive methods to perform tasks like nadir-pointing and attitude maintenance.
 Written in MATLAB, this CubeSat Detumbling Simulator (originally developed for UCI CubeSat) allows the user to simulate the detumbling phase of a LEO CubeSat (with at least a